jjkrasnick/jjkrasnick/README.md

 ### About Me:

-- 🔭 I’m currently working on: **My Portfolio Website using Vite, JavaScript, React, Tailwind, GitHub!**
+- 🔭 I’m currently working on: **My Portfolio Website using Vite, JavaScript, React, Tailwind, and hosting it on GitHub!**

 - 🌱 I’m currently learning: **Data Science, Machine Learning, Data Structures and Algorithims!**

-- 👯 I’m looking to collaborate on: **An undergraduate-research project/assignment!**
+- 👯 I’m looking to collaborate on: **An undergraduate-research project for the Summer of 2023!**

 - 📫 How to reach me: **[https://www.linkedin.com/in/jjkrasnick](https://www.linkedin.com/in/jjkrasnick)**